europace/kex-vorgang-update-api/README.md

 **addKind** ( vorgangsnummer String!, kind [Kind](#kind)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!

-> Add an Kind to a Vorgang.
+> Add a Kind to a Vorgang.
 The Response contains the `id` of the created Haushaltsposition.
 This `id` can be used to update or delete this Haushaltsposition.

 **updateKind** ( vorgangsnummer: String!, id: String!, kind [Kind](#kind)! ) -> [BasicResponse](#basicresponse)!